alexpechkarev/google-maps/README.md

 <a name="load"></a>
 **`load( $serviceName )`** - load web service by name

-Accepts string as parameter, web service name as specified in configuration file.-- Returns reference to it's self.
+Accepts string as parameter, web service name as specified in configuration file.
+Returns reference to it's self.

 ```php